5 Principles for Designing a Successful Governance Model for OT Cyber Security

 Operations is used to managing a balanced scorecard of KPIs beyond just production volume and cost.
 They already manage occupational safety, environmental quality, product quality, etc. in parallel to their operational metrics.
 By working with the flow and making cyber security an additional element of that balanced scorecard, organizations can align accountability with the authority to assign resources and take action.

 If we consider the NIST Cybersecurity Framework, it contains five core areas and 98 specific subcategories.
 CSC 20 has over 140 sub-controls.
 It is not practical that a high-level governance model will succeed across all of these sub-elements.
-Just as operations does, the team needs to build detailed procedures identifying accountable parties and their levels of authority around specific deliverables.
+Just as operations do, the team needs to build detailed procedures identifying accountable parties and their levels of authority around specific deliverables.

 Governance tends to break down at the micro-level.
-For instance, in the identify component of NIST CSF: who is in charge of maintaining the asset database with the required information?
+For instance, in the identified component of NIST CSF: who is in charge of maintaining the asset database with the required information?
 The IT team may believe it should do so, but OT may argue that running the IT tools on the OT networks is not safe or appropriate.
-Furthermore, in some organizations the asset information required at the plant level may be well in excess of what is necessary at corporate from a cyber security management point of view.
+Furthermore, in some organizations, the asset information required at the plant level may be well in excess of what is necessary at the corporate from a cyber security management point of view.
 Or in another example, the decision to patch a critical device immediately or leave it until an outage or perhaps leave it semi-permanently until the device can be upgraded is a debate we see almost daily with our clients.

-In critical operations where a wrong – or perhaps even a correct, but delayed – decision can lead to lost production, injury, or even death these detailed decision-rights are critical to assign upfront.
+In critical operations where a wrong – or perhaps even a correct, but delayed – decision can lead to lost production, injury, or even death these detailed decision rights are critical to assign upfront.
 Successful operators take the time to document in detail not only the decision rights but also who will take the necessary actions in areas such as maintenance or quality.

 We have found that following these five principles helps define an OT cyber security governance model that works with an organization’s methods of running operations.
-Next, find out how to achieve maturity using the NIST cyber security framework: